erickserra/erickserra/README.md

 ### Hello, I’m Erick. 👋

-I'm a Front-end developer based in Portugal.
+I'm a Software engineer based in Portugal.
 I'm interested in React, Typescript, Node JS and all the ecosystem around it.

-I'm currently working at Blip, https://www.blip.pt/ as a Software Engineer.
+I'm currently working at Blip, https://www.blip.pt/.

 <!--
 **erickserra/erickserra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.